t-akatsuki/UTA_CommonSaveMZ/src/README_EN.txt

 #------------------------------------------------------------------------------
 # Changelog
 #------------------------------------------------------------------------------
+* 0.9.1 (2020/11/11)
+Fixed a bug that it doesn't work when the plugin parameter "Share target switches" or "Share target variables" is not specified.
+Added English annotation and README_EN.txt.

- * 0.9.0 (2020.08.22)
+* 0.9.0 (2020/08/22)
 Beta version.
 Remake for RPG Maker MV based on UTA_CommonSave plugin for RPG Maker MV.
 Supports auto-save function.

 #------------------------------------------------------------------------------
 # License